Whether you're a student or you have a house, spouse and kids, here are five easy steps to take control of your money.

 Everyone needs a will — even you.
-According to estate law experts, writing a will should be a prerequisite to graduating from high school!
+According to estate law experts, writing a will should be a prerequisite to graduating from high school.

 With a will, you can give directions on how your social media accounts, photos and finances should be handled if you make an early exit.
 You can name a guardian for your pet and give instructions to sell certain possessions to cover expenses for your fur-baby.

-If you’re the charitable type, you can even will your money or belongings to your favorite nonprofit.
+If you’re the charitable type, you can even will your money or belongings to your favourite nonprofit.
 And — getting heavy here — you can leave directions on the lengths that should be taken to keep you alive.

 More importantly, having a will ensures that your money and possessions are kept out of the court system and that your family or partner can access your life insurance money.